ddean4040/BP-Group-Organizer/readme.txt

 * Edit multiple groups and group properties without waiting for page reloads
 * Delete unwanted groups in a flash

+= Goes great with BP Group Hierarchy =

-For users of BP Group Hierarchy, this plugin also allows you to move groups around the hierarchy by dragging and dropping.
+For users of <a href="http://wordpress.org/plugins/bp-group-hierarchy/">BP Group Hierarchy</a>, this plugin also allows you to move groups around the hierarchy by dragging and dropping.
 Get your groups just the way you want them, quickly and easily.

 == Installation ==